Since You Went Away, Part One: Winter

 I always double this recipe—for sharing, of course.

-My sister Gerarda (Aunt Gerarda to you guys, G-Thing to her kids) is one of those people who lights up a room with her stories.
+My sister Gerarda (Aunt Gerarda to you guys, G-Thang to her kids) is one of those people who lights up a room with her stories.
 She’s the perfect party guest because she’s not afraid to hold the floor for a few minutes entertaining everyone with an amusing anecdote (or two or three).
 You can always tell when Aunt Gerarda is about to go into storytelling mode.
 Her lips begin to form an almost imperceptible smile, and her big blue eyes gleam with a hint of mischief.
 Once she has your attention and begins speaking, she becomes fully animated, acting out the various parts of the story with a full range of facial expressions, voices, body movements, and hand gestures.

 Aunt Gerarda is a natural-born storyteller.
 I know because I’ve witnessed her gift for telling stories as far back as I can remember, when she was eight years old and I was her four-year old little sister following her around our Chicago neighborhood.
 Sometimes I couldn’t actually see Aunt Gerarda entertaining family and friends when they came to the house, because I was known to run and hide under the bed every time the doorbell rang.
 And there I would stay, until whomever it was who had come to visit (friends, neighbors, and even some relatives I wasn’t completely familiar with) would leave.
 (Those who know me now would find it hard to believe I was terminally shy as a child — but more on that in a minute.)